Mike writes mile-by-mile guides & maps for drivers. He can create a personal itenerary for you - & your pets!

 The Zone of Silence, Zona del Silencio, is one of the weirdest places on Earth

 Editor's note: this trip to the Zone of Silence was taken in the 1990's.
 Much has changed and the directions are no doubt of little value.
 Read this as "historic nonfiction" and enjoy.
-If you truly want to experience the Zone of Silence, contact Walter Bishop in Durango
+If you truly want to experience the Zone of Silence, contact Walter Bishop of Durango - Aventura Pantera Tours.

 Land of contrasts -- or landing zone for UFO's?
 The Zona del Silencio in the Chihuahua desert is one of the eeriest places on the planet.
 To me, it was like what I imagined the surface of the moon to be like.
 There are literally millions of meteorites covering the ground in some parts.
 In other parts, there are inches of a fine, white, powdery dust that covers everything.
 Fossils litter the area.
 If you drive too far into it, your engine will cease working.
 Some have said that it is because of the strong electromagnetic fields surrounding the area.
 Low-flying planes avoid it and Loran doesn't work there.
 Others have said that is a lot of bunk, and that the area must be the site of some government hanky-panky, so they have perpetuated the myths.
 Me, I don't know, but it surely is a spooky place -- and I don't mean the kind that works for the CIA, either.